SovereignCloudStack/standards/Standards/scs-0300-v1-requirements-for-sso-identity-federation.md

 in kolla-ansible.
 SCS currently deploys Keycloak and the IAM team has most hands on expecience with it, e.g. when it comes to colletaral questions like how to make TLS and signing certificates available to the IdP that shall be used in federation to external domains.
-Finally, it offers additional flexibility e.g. by allowing LDAP to be used as backend.

 ## Related Documents